 For the most part, tree-related cases are torts—that is, civil harms.

 This means that you probably won’t end up in jail for cutting down your neighbor’s tree.

 However, the judge can require that you pay thousands of dollars in civil damages to the owner of the tree.

 In addition, tree law itself depends heavily on legal precedents, many of which have changed in the last several years.

 As a result, tree law is a surprisingly complicated part of Virginia’s legal system.

-In this article, we’ll go over some of the most common areas of Virginia tree law in 2018, including encroaching branches, tree damages, and timber trespass.
+In this article, we’ll go over some of the most common areas of Virginia tree law, including encroaching branches, tree damages, and timber trespass.